Reading and implementing what I learned from the book Mindless Eating was a real turning point in my weight loss journey.

-Now seven years later, as I settle in at the scene of this healthy exploration (Land O’ Lakes, WI), I thought it would be fun to create a 6-week Mindless Eating Challenge to help others experience what I discovered.
+Now more than a decade later, as I settle in at the scene of this healthy exploration (Land O' Lakes, WI), I thought it would be fun to create a 6-week Mindless Eating Challenge to help others experience what I discovered.

 While Weight Watchers friendly recipes are important, they are only one part of the equation.
 Learning how to manage our environment and develop healthy habits are the critical elements of lasting weight loss success.